dontcallmedom/mdn-scaffold/templates/web-api-interface.md

 Also inherits properties from its parent interface, {{DOMxRef("<%= parent %>")}}.
 <% } %><% for (let property of staticproperties || []) { %>
 - {{DOMxRef("<%= iface %>.<%= property.name %>")}} <% if (property.readonly) { %>{{ReadOnlyInline}}<% } %>
-  - TOWRITE: Include a brief description of the property and what it does here.
+  - <%- property.idltype %>  TOWRITE: Include a brief description of the property and what it does here.
 <% } %><% } %>
 <% if (properties || parentproperties) {%>
 ## Instance properties